 But what if concrete could heal itself?
 Or asphalt, or even metal?
 The world might save untold billions of dollars in renovation and repair costs alone, not to mention the reduction in harm to the environment.

-As research and development in materials science advance, new ways of constructing buildings are emerging.
+As research and development in materials science advance, and embodied carbon becomes an even bigger consideration in building construction and design, new ways of constructing buildings are emerging.
 Some will inevitably find their places in small niches, others might turn out to have broad applicability, but what is certain is that the buildings of the next decade will be stronger, more environmentally friendly, and more cost-efficient than the buildings of the last one.

 Here are 6 new materials that could change commercial construction for the better: